jduanen/cnc_pendant/README.md

     * mine has CONT and STEP buttons
       - this means that it only understands two modes
       - this is why I've never seen "MPG" or "PCT" displays
+  - doesn't update 'F:<>' display when in STEP mode, does in CONT mode
+  - pendant remembers the coordinates and other state between power cycles
+    * but comes up with RESET flag set -- must clear it to go on

 * install udev rules for RF dongle and reload udevd
   - sudo cp ./99-xhc-whb04b-4.rules /etc/udev/rules.d/